 First, trust the process.
 I trust that preparing myself for a meeting by going for a walk in the forest and by reflecting on my ideas with one or two people is enough.
 Instead of planning it all out from A to Z, I just had a few notes.
 I allowed myself to experiment and to respond at the spur of the moment.

 Second, take on the role as the leader.
-Before Transition Headquarters, I already knew that I wanted to make the shift from solely working one-on-one towards also working with groups.
+Before Transition Central, I already knew that I wanted to make the shift from solely working one-on-one towards also working with groups.
 I hadn’t figured out in what shape or form though.
-With Transition Headquarters, the form was there, ready to be explored and further developed.
+With Transition Central, the form was there, ready to be explored and further developed.

 My life’s work continues.
-Transition Headquarters is opening its doors in February 2019.
-Send an email to: email@example.com if you want to receive updates about the new group.
+Transition Central is opening its doors in the fall of 2019.
+Send an email to: firstname.lastname@example.org if you want to receive updates about the new group.